Git Workflow¶

 Note

-Naturally, every merge junction on develop
+Naturally, every merge junction on develop is guaranteed to be buildable as

 a result of this model, which makes those commits stable ground to “roll back”